catalyticmaterials/cheat/regression/README.md

 The PWR will be trained on 90% and tested on 10% of the available data.
 Samples are chosen randomly and are not split evenly among the ensembles.
 Extreme outliers in the predictions will be reported.
 A dict composed of regressors for all ensembles is saved in *model_states* along with parity plots showing test accuracy.

 #### Graph convolutional neural network model
 The graph convolutional neural network (GCN) is a single algorithm trained on the available graph features.
-The model has the following adjustable parameters:
+The model has the following adjustable parameters that can be edited in edit *train_GCN.py*:

 Batch size, learning rate and maximum number of training epochs.
 ```python